Freshman Summer Program (FSP)

 The focus of the Interest Groups is to build a peer community of students with similar interests, needs, or from similar backgrounds.
 Programming will be designed to help students address concerns, learn more about their interest or just establish meaningful networks that allow them to develop a sense of their personal identity.
 Group topics may be educational, intellectual, related to personal development, cultural or social.
 Students who participate in the Interest Groups will build strong networks and develop a feeling of camaraderie.

-- Attend the first See Blue U Orientation
+- Attend the first or second See Blue U Orientation

 - Meet one-on-one with their assigned financial aid counselor to resolve issues before the semester begins or to learn about financial resources